 We have a great selection of play areas that you'll love!
 The pirate ship on the beach, with climbing frames, swings, and more!
 There is also a splash water park, and even an outside gym for adults!

-Di you know that Ruislip Lido is home to Britains longest 12″ gauge miniature railway?
-It travels around the lido from the carpark, through the woods, to the beach.
+Did you know Ruislip Lido is home to Britain's longest 12" gauge miniature railway?
+Ruislip Lido Railway travels around the Lido from the car park, through the woods, to the beach.
 A great way to see the Lido and woods.